Sparse Semidefinite Programs with Guaranteed Near-Linear Time Complexity via Dualized Clique Tree Conversion: Dualized Clique Tree Conversion with auxiliary Variables

-where $W_{i}$ is induces the connected subtree associated with $i$-th constraint, and $\gamma_{j}$ is the total number of auxillary variables added to each $j$-th variable block.
+where $W_{i}$ is induces the connected subtree associated with $i$-th constraint, and $\gamma_{j}$ is the total number of auxiliary variables added to each $j$-th variable block.
 When (\ref{eq:dualCTC-2}) is dualized and solved using an interior-point method, the matrix $\H=[\H_{i,j}]_{i,j=1}^{\ell}$ satisfies $\H_{i,j}=0$ for every $(i,j)\notin E(T)$, so by repeating the proof of Lemma~\ref{lem:normal}, the cost of solving the normal equation is again linear time.
-Incorporating this within any off-the-self interior-point method again yields a fast interior-point method with overall time complexity of $O(n^{1.5}\log(1/\epsilon))$. \begin{lemma} Let $\T=(\{J_{1},\ldots,J_{\ell}\},T)$ be a tree decomposition for the sparsity graph of $C,A_{1},\ldots,A_{m}\in\S^{n}$, and convert the corresponding instance of (\ref{eq:CTC}) into (\ref{eq:auxpath}).
+Incorporating this within any off-the-self interior-point method again yields a fast interior-point method. \begin{lemma} Let $\T=(\{J_{1},\ldots,J_{\ell}\},T)$ be a tree decomposition for the sparsity graph of $C,A_{1},\ldots,A_{m}\in\S^{n}$, and convert the corresponding instance of (\ref{eq:CTC}) into (\ref{eq:auxfull}).
 Under Assumptions~\ref{ass:lin} \&~\ref{ass:slater}, there exists an algorithm that computes an iterate $(x,y,s)\in\K\times\R^{p}\times\K_{*}$ satisfying (\ref{eq:eps_accurate}) in